fontuni/boonjot/README.md

 - Install Gem 'github-pages'
 - (Jekyll also requires NodeJS or another JavaScript runtime, [nvm](https://github.com/creationix/nvm) is recommended if you want NodeJS.)
 - Run `jekyll serve`
-- Open your browser & go to `http://localhost:4000/`
+- Open your browser & go to <http://localhost:4000/>

+## CSS workarounds

+- The `locl` feature only works for installed fonts.
+For web fonts we need to precisely enable this feature like this one:
+    ```css
+    html {
+      -moz-font-feature-settings:"locl" 1;
+      -ms-font-feature-settings:"locl" 1;
+      -o-font-feature-settings:"locl" 1;
+      -webkit-font-feature-settings:"locl" 1;
+      font-feature-settings:"locl" 1;
+    }
+    ```